 It does not matter whose name is on the house’s deed because the marital home is a marital asset.
 Even if one person contributes more financially to the home, the courts value all forms of contribution.
 If the home was bought before the marriage, then there are more factors that will need to be assessed.

-Is It Important to Include the “Legal Description” of Our House or Land in the Final Decree of Divorce?
+Do You Include the “Legal Description” of the House Or Land in the Final Decree of Divorce?

 It depends on which county the divorce is going through.
 Some counties require an addendum to the marriage settlement agreement (MSA) that includes the description of any houses or land in the final decree of divorce.